AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 Privacy is ignored in determining whether a type is an owning or observing type.
-A generic formal private type is not an owning type [redundant:, although the corresponding actual parameter in an instance of the generic might be an owning type].
+A generic formal private type is not an owning type [redundant: , although the corresponding actual parameter in an instance of the generic might be an owning type].
 A consequence of this rule is that the actual parameter for a generic formal private type cannot be of access type.